Decimal comma or decimal point?

-Some of them, especially French, use a space to separate thousands, but not necessarily millions (and of course you need to use non-breaking spaces to make sure the number doesn’t get split up at the end of a line).
+Some of them, especially French, use a space to separate thousands (rather than a decimal point), but not necessarily when referring to millions (and of course you need to use non-breaking spaces to make sure the number doesn’t get split-up over the end of a line).

 5.000 000 or: